It’s not just about what we do – it’s how we do it.

-By continually aiming to reduce our environmental footprint, increasing the sustainability of our supply chain and creating a safe workplace, we can protect our employees and the environment, while developing high-quality, innovative products.
+Whether it’s finding ways to reduce our environmental footprint, increasing the sustainability of our supply chain or creating a safer workplace, we continually aim to protect our employees and the environment while developing high-quality, innovative products.

 Identifying, assessing and preventing occupational risks is a top priority for Bombardier.
-Our vision is to be a leader in Health, Safety and Environmental (HSE) Preventive Culture, which, for us, means taking a highly proactive approach to limiting HSE risks and creating an environment where innovation and productivity flourish.
-To learn more about our HSE Preventive Culture, click here.
+We strive to be a leader in Health, Safety and Environmental (HSE) Preventive Culture, which, for us, means taking a highly proactive approach to limiting HSE risks and creating an environment where innovation and productivity flourish.
+Learn more about our HSE Preventive Culture.

-To reduce the environmental footprint of our operations and services, we continue to work toward the following targets*:
+To reduce the environmental footprint of our operations and services, we’ve worked toward achieving the following targets*:

 Reduce absolute energy consumption, GHG emissions, water consumption and waste by 1% between 2014 and 2018.